Dodge Custom 880

 The Dodge Custom 880 is an automobile that was marketed by Dodge from 1962 through the end of the 1965 model year.
-It was to fill Dodge's product offer in the mid-price full-size market segment, as well as to help fill the void in Chrysler's lineup left by the discontinuation of DeSoto in 1961.
+It was positioned as Dodge's product offer in the mid-price full-size market segment and to help fill the void in Chrysler's lineup left by the discontinuation of DeSoto in 1961.
+A cheaper version, the Dodge 880, was also offered for 1963 and 1964.

 Origins

-The Custom 880 was developed to fill consumer demand for a full-size Dodge passenger car during the 1962 model year.
+The Custom 880 was developed as a new full-size Dodge for the 1962 model year.